-Remuneration: The Department of Health and Human Services’ Office of the Inspector General (OIG) defines “remuneration” very broadly as “the transfer of anything of value, directly or indirectly, overtly or covertly, in cash or kind.”
-OIG Advisory Opinion No. 12-21 (OIG AO 12-21) (emphasis added).
-Thus, remuneration can encompass more than just cash.
-It can include gifts, gift cards, waiver of fees, complimentary equipment, prizes, etc.
+Remuneration refers to anything of value transferred directly or indirectly, overtly or covertly, in cash or kind according to OIG Advisory Opinion No. 12-21 (OIG AO 12-21).
+It can encompass more than just cash but also gifts such as gift cards, waiver fees, complimentary equipment prizes etc.

-Penalties: A breach of the Anti-Kickback statute is a federal felony offense that can render heavy penalties including: 1) up to five years jail time; 2) fines as much as $25,000 for each infraction; and 3) compulsory exclusion from federal healthcare programs.
-Of paramount importance is the fact that pursuant to the Affordable Care Act, any violation of the Anti-Kickback Statute is automatically considered a violation of the False Claims Act (described below).
+Penalties: A breach of the Anti-Kickback statute is considered a felony offense punishable with up to five years jail time fines amounting up $25,000 for each infraction and compulsory exclusion from federal healthcare programs.
+Any violation of the Anti-Kickback Statute is automatically considered a violation of the False Claims Act.

-The Beneficiary Inducement Statute (42 U.S.C. § 1320a-7a(a)(5) imposes lofty civil cash penalties on anyone who offers to or furnishes remuneration to a federal healthcare beneficiary which that person is aware (or should be aware) is likely to bias that beneficiary to order or receive any product or service from a particular provider, practitioner, or supplier.
+The Beneficiary Inducement Statute (42 U.S.C. ¬ß 1320a-7a(a)(5)) imposes lofty civil cash penalties on anyone who offers or furnishes remuneration to a federal healthcare beneficiary that person is aware (or should be aware) is likely to bias that beneficiary to order or receive any product or service from a particular provider, practitioner, or supplier.

-The OIG has explained that offering valuable gifts to beneficiaries “raises quality and cost concerns” because “providers may have an economic incentive to offset the additional costs attributable to the giveaway by providing unnecessary services or by substituting cheaper or lower quality services” and “the use of giveaways to attract business also favors large providers with greater financial resources for such activities, disadvantaging smaller providers and businesses.”
-OIG Special Advisory Bulletin that covers Offering Gifts and Other Inducements to Beneficiaries (August 2002) (OIG SPB 2002).
+Offering valuable gifts raises quality and cost concerns since providers may have an economic incentive to offset additional costs attributable to giveaways by providing unnecessary services substituting cheaper lower-quality services.
+The use of giveaways also favors large providers with greater financial resources for such activities disadvantaging smaller providers and businesses according to OIG Special Advisory Bulletin covering Offering Gifts and Other Inducements to Beneficiaries (August 2002) (OIG SPB 2002).

-Penalties: Punishment for violation of the False Claims Act includes: 1) financial penalties ranging from as much as $10,781.40 on the low end to as lofty as $21,562.80 on the high end for every false claim; 2) three times the amount of damages inflicted on the government as a result of the false claims; and 3) temporary, and in some cases, permanent exclusion from participation in federal healthcare programs.
-Criminal prosecution is also a possibility.
+Punishment includes financial penalties ranging between $10,781.40 on the low end to as lofty as $21,562.80 on the high end for every false claim three times amount of damages inflicted on government temporary permanent exclusion from participation in federal healthcare programs criminal prosecution.